 As we age, not only does our age and appearance change, but the body also changes and experiences more difficulties.
 The likelihood of conditions such as fatigue, memory loss, high blood pressure, type 2 diabetes, and anemia increases.
-Also, the body itself can suffer from disorders one of the most common disorders in our country is osteoporosis.
-Worldwide the number of people who suffer from osteoporosis is 200 million.
+Also, the body itself can suffer from disorders, one of the most common disorders in our country is osteoporosis.
+Worldwide, the number of people who suffer from this condition is 200 million.
 In our country, the number is estimated at 54 million.

 What Is Osteoporosis?